Ivor Arbiter: Other ventures

 Arbiter continued to find success in the music market, selling equipment to musicians including Brian Bennett, Jeff Beck, and Jimi Hendrix.
 In 1966, Arbiter established a new guitar company, Arbiter–Western, which was sold to Dallas in 1969.
 Arbiter became the company's deputy chairman and the company was renamed Dallas–Arbiter.

-While there, Arbiter's work included launching a new line of Hayman drums, considered the loudest on the market In 1974, Arbiter left Dallas–Arbiter and began a new venture, CBS–Arbiter.
+While there, Arbiter's work included launching a new line of Hayman drums, considered the loudest on the market.
+In 1974, Arbiter left Dallas–Arbiter and began a new venture, CBS–Arbiter.
 Arbiter introduced Autotune in 1975, which allowed drums to be quickly replaced and retensioned.
 In the late 1980s, while visiting Japan, Arbiter discovered karaoke and began importing and manufacturing karaoke machines.
 In 2001, Arbiter received a lifetime achievement award from the Music Industries Association.

-Ivor was also the Chairman of Isthmian League Premier Division side Hendon FC, originally sponsoring the club's shirts with the Fender guitar logo before taking the job from August of 1994 to his death.
+Ivor was also the Chairman of Isthmian League Premier Division side Hendon FC, originally sponsoring the club's shirts with the Fender guitar logo before taking the job from August 1994 to his death.
 With Hendon, they won back-to-back Isthmian League Full Members' Cups from 1997/98-1998/99, doing the double the second time, also winning the Middlesex Senior Cup in the same season, a title to which they would go onto win 3 consecutively between 01/02 and 03/04.

 Arbiter retired in 2003 and died in London in 2005 after a battle with cancer.